computersarecool/cpp_sockets/README.md

 ## To Build
 - `simple_cpp_sockets.h` is header-only (just include it in your project).
-- To build and run the test application on linux:
+- To build and run the test application on Linux:
     - `cd src`
     - `g++ main.cpp -o main`
     - `./main`

+- To build and run the test application on Windows, use Visual Studio or install it, open the "Developer Command Prompt" and run:
+    - `cd src`
+    - `cl main.cpp`
+    - Double click on `main.exe`

 ## To Use
 `main.cpp` is a simple functioning example (not all errors are handled gracefully).

+Run the compiled demo application from the command line.
-It creates a CLI that allows you to interactively make a:
+It is a CLI that allows you to interactively make a:

 UDP or TCP